Optimization Hyper-parameter Laws for Large Language Models: Optimization Hyper-parameter Laws

 \subsection{\abbr{} with Fixed Model Size}

-We proposed the \abbr{} in Eqn.~\eqref{eq:optlaw} to predict the training loss for LLMs.
-It is important to note that, in most instances, the training loss of LLMs closely approximates the validation loss.
-This is because the training epoch for both pre-training and continual training is typically set to one.
+We propose the \abbr{} in Eqn.~\eqref{eq:optlaw} to predict the training loss for LLMs.
+Because the training epoch for both pre-training and continual training is typically set to one, the training loss closely approximates the validation loss.
 In this section, we fix the model size and consider the LR schedule $\eta(t) \geq 0$ for all $t \in [0, S]$, where $\eta_{\operatorname{max}}$ denotes the peak LR, and $S$ represents the total training steps (proportional to data size $D$ such that $D = S \times \text{Batch size} \times \text{Token length}$).
 The function $\eta(t)$ is defined as $\eta(\Delta_t k) = \eta_k$, where $\eta_k$ is the LR used at the $k$-th training step, and $\Delta_t$ is a sufficiently small time step.
 This mapping effectively links each step-index to its corresponding LR.

 For simplicity, we set the initial and final values of $\eta_t$ to zero, i.e., $\eta(0) = \eta(S) = 0$, though these values can be adjusted based on practical requirements.
 Under these conditions, the training loss and training hyper-parameters adhere closely to the following relationship: